diBernardoGroup/Network-model-of-the-COVID-19/README.md

 2. y               (model prediciton)
 3. If              (Final number of infected people)

-Idendtify_model.m
+Idendtify_model.m:
 Identifies the parameters of the model (nonlinear part)

+INPUT:
-INPUT:  1. data            (data vector to fit the model)
+1. data            (data vector to fit the model)
 2. lim_inf         (Inferior limit for the parameters)
 3. lim_sup         (Superior limit for the parameters)
 4. times           (Time instants for the identification)
 5. initial_guess    (initial guess for the identification)
 6. N               (Number of residents)
 7. total_active    (Function of currently active people)

 OUTPUT: pars            (Parameters identidied from the algorithm)

-Find_Change
+Find_Change:
 finds if there is a breakpoint in the window and where it happened

+INPUT:
-INPUT:  1. data            (data vector to fit the model)
+1. data            (data vector to fit the model)
 2. fit1            (model prediction in the first half of the window)
 3. fit2            (model prediction in the second half of the window)
 4. fitTot          (model prediction in the entire window)
 5. N               (Number of residents)
 6. total_active    (Function of currently active people)
 7. pr              (Parameters estimated in the entire window)

+OUTPUT:
-OUTPUT: Where           (Point where the parameter change happened)
+1. Where           (Point where the parameter change happened)
-        Change          (Boolean adivising a change in parameters)
+2. Change          (Boolean adivising a change in parameters)